-Call for Papers [pdf]
+Call for Regular Papers [pdf]

 With the swift progress of technology, vast amounts of visual data are now accessible on the Internet, which not only presents substantial opportunities for innovative processing of visual information but also paves the way for a variety of commercial applications.
 However, effectively and efficiently managing, analyzing, comprehending, and processing this data remains a significant challenge.
 The 14th Computational Visual Media Conference (CVM 2026) will provide a forum for researchers and practitioners to exchange cutting-edge research ideas and showcase practical achievements in the diverse domains and applications of visual media.